ibm-cloud-docs/codeengine/app-tutorial.md

 ## Select an image file

-This tutorial uses a sample [ibmcom/helloworld](https://hub.docker.com/r/ibmcom/helloworld) Docker image file.
+This tutorial uses a sample [ibmcom/hello](https://hub.docker.com/r/ibmcom/hello) Docker image file.
 This example is a simple `Hello World!` program.
 The program includes an environment variable `TARGET`, and prints `Hello ${TARGET}!`.
 If the environment variable is empty, `Hello World!` is returned.

 If you have a container image that you want to use, you can replace the image reference in the next step with your Docker repository, image name, and version.

-For example, review the `ibmcom/helloworld` application in Go.
+For example, review the `ibmcom/hello` application in Go.

    ```
-   cat helloworld.go
+   cat hello.go
    package main

    import (